ChorusOne/anthem/packages/client/README.md

 # runs the TypeScript compiler
 $ yarn tsc

-# runs the project unit tests using Jest
-$ yarn test

-# runs the unit tests in Jest watch mode
+# runs the project unit tests using Jest in watch mode
-$ yarn test
+$ yarn test:watch

 # runs all the above tests
 $ yarn test